liyufan1994/CS205ParallelCipher/README.md

 ### Code Profiling
 To inspect which part of the code takes the most amount of time to run, we use `gprof` to collect timing information for each of our functions.

-1. First, to use `gprof`, we should compile and link with the -pg option by editing the CMakeLists.txt file in the root directory.
+1. First, to use `gprof`, we should compile and link the code with the -pg option by editing the CMakeLists.txt file in the root directory.

 ```
 set(CMAKE_CXX_FLAGS "-fopenmp -pg")